The Georgia Chapter is Moving!

 Fiserv Jones Bridge Park Theatre, 4411 East Jones Bridge Road, Norcross, GA 30092

-Join the Georgia Chapter of the Sierra Club September 20th to enjoy a first look, sneak peek of The National Parks: America’s Best Idea!
+Join the Georgia Chapter of the Sierra Club September 20th to enjoy a first look, 1-hour sneak peek of The National Parks: America’s Best Idea!
 The Ken Burns documentary "The National Parks: America's Best Idea" airs on PBS on Sunday, September 27th.
 Along the way, learn more about the work of the Georgia Chapter, enjoy refreshments and learn how you can help preserve our beautiful land.
-In benfit of the Georgia Chapter's environmental work, a suggested donation of $10.00 can be made by clicking here.
+Tickets are $10 per person and can be purchased by clicking here.

 Chapter Retreat at Okefenokee Swamp